 1/4 cup chopped green onions (divided)

-1 pkg Simply Asia Mandarin Orange Stir Fry Sauce
+1 package Simply Asia Mandarin Orange Stir Fry Sauce

 1/3 cup mandarin orange juice